-If you received an LT16 A/B/C/D/E/F/G notice, it’s because we’re trying to collect unpaid taxes from you and/or our files show we’re missing tax returns from you.
+If you received a simple LT16 notice, it’s because we’re trying to collect unpaid taxes from you and/or our files show we’re missing tax returns from you.

 It is essential that you take action in order to avoid potential enforcement action, which can include seizing your assets or wages.
 Enforcement action could also include the filing of a notice of federal tax lien, which could affect your credit score and ability to borrow.
 See a detailed explanation of what enforcement action may involve.

 What you need to do to avoid enforcement action

 - Read your notice carefully: Following the instructions on your notice may stop enforcement action.

 - File missing tax returns (if any): If your notice indicates you have missing tax returns, file the missing returns as soon as possible.
 See Filing Your Taxes for more information on how to file your return.

 - Pay your unpaid balance: Interest and applicable penalties will stop being added as soon as you pay your balance in full.
 You can quickly and easily pay your balance online.
-See “Finding out how much you owe” to learn how to determine your balance.
+See “View Your Tax Account” to learn how to determine your balance.

 - If you can’t pay the full amount due: Pay as much as you can now and set up an installment agreement for the remaining balance.
 You must be current on your filings in order to apply for an installment agreement.